jadar/DeveloperCapes/README.md

 	*TESTER CAPE URL*);
 ```

-Then in your preInit or init method in your main mod class just class that capesInit method.
+Then in your preInit or init method in your main mod class just call the capesInit method.

 The capes txt is a text file hosted on a server (or Dropbox) that has all the users you want to have capes in.
 The layout looks like this
 ```